steamedhams1/traefik/docs/configuration/tracing.md

 # Tracing

-Tracing system allows developers to visualize call flows in there infrastructures.
+Tracing system allows developers to visualize call flows in their infrastructures.

 We use [OpenTracing](http://opentracing.io).
 It is an open standard designed for distributed tracing.